-When working with the hydraulic system, observe the instructions under "Cleaning" and "Brake Fluid", Group 50.
+When working with the hydraulic system, observe the instructions under "Cleaning" and "Brake fluid", Group 50.

-- Remove the hub caps and slacken the wheel nuts a little. - Jack up the front end and place blocks under the front jack attachments.
+- 1. Remove the hub caps and slacken the wheel nuts slightly.
+Temporarily plug the venting hole in the brake fluid container cap to reduce leakage. - 2.
+Jack up the front end and place blocks under the front jack attachments.
 The linkage arms should be off-loaded so that the brake hoses can be fitted in the correct position.
 Unscrew the wheel nuts and lift off the wheels.